RussellShelley/Energy_Analysis/README.md

 # Energy_Analysis
-Questions we need to answer for First Segment:
+Questions we need to answer for First Segment Deliverable:
 * Selected topic
     * Likelihood of owning an electric vehicle in comparison to demographic and geographic location such as proximity to charging stations, household income, and more.
 * Reason we selected the topic